News:

 larue

-Glad you got it taken care of, what a fine rescue team we have here cooldude
+Glad you got it taken care of, what a fine rescue team we have here :cooldude:

 Valkahuna

-Kinda makes me weepy just thinking of all the good guys and gals in this group!
-Smiley Seriously, is there anything that this group has not "Stached away" to fit our aging Fat Gurls?
+Kinda makes me weepy just thinking of all the good guys and gals in this group! :) Seriously, is there anything that this group has not "Stached away" to fit our aging Fat Gurls?

 The key thing is to wake up breathing!
 All the rest can be fixed.
 (Except Stupid - You can't fix that)